stormynight9/clerk-shadcn-theme/README.md

 <ClerkProvider
     appearance={{
         variables: {
-            colorPrimary: 'hsl(263.4, 70%, 50.4%)', // change this value (you can get it from you're css variables) },
+            colorPrimary: 'hsl(263.4, 70%, 50.4%)', // change this value (you can get it from you're css variables, make sure to include 'hsl' and commas)
+                },
             }}
 >